Please ensure Javascript is enabled for purposes of website accessibility

 In New York City

-Between our annual productions, Public Works community members gather for year-round programming throughout the city designed in collaboration with our local partner organizations.
+Between our annual productions, Public Works builds relationships with community members through year-round programming throughout the city designed in collaboration with our local partner organizations.

-• We offer weekly or biweekly CLASSES at our community partner organizations, taught by master teaching artists and tailor-made to serve the artistic interest of each community.
+• We offer CLASSES at our community partner organizations and at The Public, taught by teaching artists and tailor-made to serve the artistic interest of each community.

 • Monthly POTLUCKS give us all an opportunity to share a meal, celebrate our achievements and present the creative projects people have been working on throughout the year.

-• And all this programming culminates in ambitious participatory theater PRODUCTIONS.
-Once a year, our vast community comes together to create an extraordinary, large-scale production: the Public Works Pageant, a musical adaptation of a classic story featuring residents from all over the city and performed at the Delacorte Theater in Central Park.
+• All this programming culminates in ambitious participatory theater PRODUCTIONS.
+Once a year, our vast community comes together to create an extraordinary, large-scale production.

 Across the Country and Around the World

-This network of theaters gathers to share practices and help build momentum around community-based theater nationwide.
+Public Works shares resources with theaters across the country and world to help build momentum around community-based theater nationwide.
 Collectively, we are seeking to put theater at the heart of every community, and community at the heart of every theater.